Next day installation

 The Boiler Filling Loop is a temporary connection to mains that allows you to repressurise your heating system and add water.

-In this article, we will explain what an external boiler filling loop is used for and why it’s so important.
-This small, but very useful component will save you a lot of time and headaches and potentially loss of money if you know how to use it rather than calling a Gas Safe registered heating engineer!
+This small but very useful component will save you a lot of time and headaches and potentially loss of money if you know how to use it rather than calling a Gas Safe registered heating engineer!

 Get new boiler quotes online>